MileHacker Logo

 Local Insights

-Learn about common tourist mistakes and local customs to deepen your visit.
+Learn about common tourist mistakes and local traditions to deepen your visit.

 Avoid These Pitfalls

 • Not Validating Bus Tickets: Always validate your single bus ticket immediately upon boarding.
 Ticket inspectors check, and fines are possible.
-If you have a pass, you typically do not need to validate it each time, but always carry it.
+If you have a pass, you typically do not need to verify it each time, however always carry it.

-• Only Visiting Main Sites: Pécs has many hidden gems and local favorites beyond the major attractions.
-Explore side streets, visit the Pécs Market, or venture into the Mecsek Hills.
+• Only Visiting Main Sites: Pécs possesses numerous hidden gems and local favorites beyond the major attractions.
+Explore side streets, visit the Pécs Market, or journey into the Mecsek Hills.

 • Not Trying Local Wine: The nearby Villány wine region produces excellent red wines.
 Do not miss a chance to sample these in local restaurants or on a day trip to the region.

 • Using Airport Exchange Rates: Exchange rates at the airport are usually unfavorable.
-Utilize ATMs in the city for withdrawing Forints.
+Utilize Atms located in the urban area for withdrawing Forints.

 Cultural Etiquette